bvsrini/Data-Products/README.md

         </tbody>
         </table>

-### Data Considerations and Processing
+### Calculations,Data Considerations and Processing

+1. A comparative 4 point score is generated based on comparision of state to Nation's average based on same categories.
+This helps in comparison between state and nation's avareges.

-1. The Medicare spending data is computed based on the inputs entered by the user as described above
+2. The Medicare spending data is computed based on the inputs entered by the user as described above

-2. For the "Summary" map tab, data for all the claim Types and Periods except "Complete Episode" and "Total" were not considered since the data desired is at an individual claim type and a Period.
+3. For the "Summary" map tab, data for all the claim Types and Periods except "Complete Episode" and "Total" were not considered since the data desired is at an individual claim type and a Period.
 The "Avg Spending Per Episode (State)" was considered for the plot.
 Here the provider\_number was ignored.

-3. For the "Heat Map" data for all the claim Types and Periods except "Complete Episode" and "Total" were not considered since the data desired is at an individual claim type and a Period.
+4. For the "Heat Map" data for all the claim Types and Periods except "Complete Episode" and "Total" were not considered since the data desired is at an individual claim type and a Period.
 The "Avg Spending Per Episode (Hosp)" was considered for the plot.
 Here the